Vanhusmonitorointiprojekti/Bluetooth_beacons/README.md

                 const socket = socketIOClient(endpoint);
                 socket.on("emitSocket", data => this.setState({ tieto: data }));
             });
     }

-most important in react pages.
-Fetches the socketio data add it to state tieto
+Frontend fetches the socketio data add it to state tieto.

 <!-- Known issues -->